-Morten Hansen, a management professor at the University of California, Berkeley, found that people who are considered high achievers often work fewer hours than their counterparts.
+Morten Hansen, a management professor at the University of California, Berkeley, found that high achievers often work fewer hours than their counterparts.
 They’re not lazy; they’re just better at deciding how to spend their time.

 In a conversation with Mel Magazine (h/t Caitlin Studley), the author of Great at Work outlined seven traits high performers have in common:

-- They have meetings for only one purpose: to debate and unite.
+- Conduct meetings for only one purpose: to debate and unite

 3. Be energizing, not energetic